realA10001986/Time-Circuits-Display/README.md

 - Connect your computer or handheld device to the WiFi network "TCD-AP".
 - Navigate your browser to http://timecircuits.local or http://192.168.4.1 to enter the Config Portal.

+#### Time zone and Time

+The next step in initial configuration is to set the TCD's time zone.
+If the time zone isn't properly configured, the TCD will show a wrong time, and DST (daylight saving) will not be switched on/off correctly.

+Click on "Setup" on the Config Portal's main page, and specify your [time zone](#-time-zone).
+Then click "SAVE"; the TCD will reboot.

+Setting actual time:
+- If the TCD is going to be connected to a WiFi network with internet access as described in the following section, it will receive time information through NTP (network time protocol).
+No user interaction is required.
+- If you are going to keep your TCD in access point mode (in which case it cannot access the internet), please set your local time through the [keypad menu](#how-to-set-the-real-time-clock-rtc).

 #### Connecting to a WiFi network

 The TCD knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.